What is schizophrenia?

 Research shows many people with schizophrenia can recover when correctly diagnosed and treated.
 Most people with schizophrenia are able to complete school, work, have relationships, and live independently.
 The sooner you get help, the better your recovery is likely to be.

 What are the signs of schizophrenia?

 People with schizophrenia can have a variety of symptoms and not everyone will experience the same ones.
-Some of the symptoms of schizophrenia are referred to as “positive” or “negative” symptoms; however, “positive” and “negative” don’t mean “good” and “bad.”
+Signs of schizophrenia are referred to as either “positive” or “negative”; however, it is important to note that “positive” and “negative” don’t mean “good” and “bad.”

 Positive symptoms of schizophrenia are best described as something added to your overall mental state.
 Positive symptoms can also be referred to as psychotic symptoms.
 People with positive symptoms often lose touch with reality.
 They may include:

 Hearing or seeing things that do not exist, commonly called hallucinations

 Firmly believing something to be true when it is actually false, also known as delusions